 Preparing an application like this can be overwhelming task — for example, some endorsees were able to compress all pieces of evidence into merely 50 pages, whereas my entire application packet was ~183 pages and sent overseas in a box.
+That being said, quality over quantity prevails.
 My one piece of advice is to plan early and to execute the process in the following steps:

 - Gather all pieces of evidence first — your achievements ‘til date: projects, open source contributions, documents showing startup experience, ongoing education/transcripts/certificates, patent applications (if applicable), awards, press releases, etc.

 - Sort and choose the best 10 out of everything, based on the criteria you qualify under.
 Note, for digital productions — such as any GitHub commits showing open source contributions, or an article, a website designed by you, or retweets of your work by other experts, the Home Office Guide asks that you include a paper copy comprising the work — as screenshots for example, and NOT merely a hyperlink.
 Your web browser’s “Print to PDF” feature will come in handy here.
 Try to restrict every piece of evidence to no more than 2 A4 sized sheets of paper — but this may not always be the case.
 Some of my works were several pages long and according to the guidelines, I sided with providing an entire copy of the work to be safe.